ArchipelagoMW/Archipelago/worlds/mmx3/docs/en_Mega Man X3.md

 ## Unique Local Commands
 - `/resync` Deletes the current saved data in the server which will force every item to be given again.
 Only has effect during the title screen.
+Reached locations will be kept intact.
 - `/heal <amount>` Only present with EnergyLink.
 Request a HP refill using EnergyLink's pool.
 - `/refill <amount>` Only present with EnergyLink.
 Request a Weapon Energy refill using EnergyLink's pool.
 - `/trade <amount>` Exchanges HP for Weapon Energy.
 The conversion rate is 1:1.